Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 God “has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace” (2 Timothy 1:9).
 “He saved us, not because of righteous things we had done, but because of his mercy” (Titus 3:5).

 Grace is the heart of the gospel: We are saved by God’s gift, not by our works.
 The gospel is “the message of his grace” (Acts 14:3; 20:24).
 “It is through the grace of our Lord Jesus that we are saved” (Acts 15:11).
 “We are justified freely by his grace through the redemption that came by Christ Jesus” (Romans 3:24).
-We would be hopelessly in sin and condemnation, except for grace.
+We would be hopelessly in sin and guilt, except for grace.

 The Bible explains salvation in many ways: ransom, redemption, forgiveness, reconciliation, adoption, justification, etc. That is because people understand their problem in different ways.
 For those who feel dirty, Christ offers cleansing.
 For those who feel enslaved, he offers redemption, or purchase.
 For those who feel guilt, he gives forgiveness.